Filipino Chicken Adobo

 -

-If you choose to marinate the meat before cooking, simply combine the ingredients from the chicken to the bay leaves (same as above) and let sit for at least one hour before cooking.
+If you choose to marinate the meat before cooking, simply combine the ingredients from the chicken to the bay leaves and let sit for at least one hour before cooking.

 Brown the Meat (Optional; see note)